pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 **Mount Moon Manip:**

-Don't stress too much doing the longer manips, just learn Post Nerd Backup Paras and start working on a full moon manip.
+Don't stress too much doing the longer manips, just learn Post Nerd Backup Paras and start working on a full Moon manip.
 If you fail the manip just keep going and do the backup Paras.
 There is also a 2nd floor backup you can learn.
 - [Entr's Moon Manip](https://pastebin.com/jnj9j47S) (Optimal for this route)
 - Backups (in case you fail the full manip):
 	- [Post Hiker Backup Paras](https://pastebin.com/j5gtY4cy)
 	- [Post Nerd Backup Paras](../../resources/postnerd-backup-paras.md)

-- Get TM12 (Water Gun), Rare Candy, Escape Rope, TM01 (Mega Punch), Moon Stone during mount moon manip
+- Get TM12 (Water Gun), Rare Candy, Escape Rope, TM01 (Mega Punch), Moon Stone during Mount Moon manip

-- Menu after Paras and before Rocket:
+Menu after Paras and before Rocket:
 - Toss any remaining Poke Balls (ONLY IF YOU HAVE A PARAS)
 - Toss Antidote if you still have it
 - Use Rare Candy
 - Teach TM12 (Water Gun) over Tackle (slot 2)
 - Use Moon Stone
 - Teach TM01 (Mega Punch) over Leer (slot 1)

 **Rocket:**
 - Rat: MP